SleepApnea.org is reader-supported. We may earn a commission through products purchased using links on this page. Learn more here.

 Still have questions?

 Sleep apnea products can be confusing.
-If you need individualized assistance, send us an email at [email protected] with your questions and we'll help find the best fit for you.
+If you need individualized assistance, post your question to the Sleep Doctor forum.

 Written by

-Tochukwu Ikpeze, Staff Writer
+Tochukwu Ikpeze, MD, Contributing Writer

 Tochukwu grew up in New York and has a passion for creative and scientific writing.
 Tochukwu holds an undergraduate degree in Biology and Psychology, a Master’s degree in Biomedical Science, and a Medical Degree as well.
 In his free time, Tochukwu enjoys reading, learning, exploring various topics pertaining to the human condition and conveying that information to the public through writing.